The Twin

 to stone You, and are You going there again?"
 (Jn 11:8)

 Yet they all, in their moment, had declared that they would never abandon Him.
 They had spoken words of valor.
-But now these men of courage, tempered in fire like true steel, must now live with the fact that they turned out to be lukewarm.
-And now they are shown to cower with the curtain drawn and the doors locked.
+But now these men of courage, tempered in fire like steel, must now live with the fact that they turned out to be lukewarm in the moment of truth.
+Now, there is no way to set things right, for the Master is gone.
+And now they are shown to cower with the curtain drawn and the door locked.

-But one is down in the street boldly walking where all might see him, daring the Temple police (if there be any) to arrest him.
+Yet, one Apostle is down in the street.
 Truly, if he were arrested, that would make no difference to him.
-For the deep shame he felt would then be expunged by following his Master precisely down the Way of Sorrows.
+For nothing could assuage the deep shame he felt.

 Thomas surveys the room.
 It is unchanged.
-The locks on the doors attest to their over-heated imaginations.
-Any minute, they feared, the Temple police would break down the door.
-And this latest news, in Thomas' opinion, was in the same category: outlandish .... more fabrications.
-And he would reject their far-fetched claims out of hand.
-His vivid and detailed language reveals his contempt for their fantasies and his animus:
+The locked door attests to their over-heated imaginations.
+Any minute, they feared, the Temple police would break in.
+And now this latest report, in Thomas' opinion outlandish.
+And he rejects their far-fetched claims out of hand.
+His vivid and detailed language reveals his contempt for their fantasies:

 "Unless I see in His hands the print of the nails, and put my finger into